ms-iot/content/en-US/win10/samples/arduino-wiring/OneNote.md

 ##Build and deploy
 Press F5 to build and deploy your project.

-Refer to the [Lightning Project Guide]({{site.baseurl}}/en-US/win10/LightningProjectGuide.htm) for more instructions on how to deploy your app!
+Refer to the [Arduino Wiring Project Guide]({{site.baseurl}}/en-US/win10/ArduinoWiringProjectGuide.htm) for more instructions on how to deploy your app!

 #Result